Speak to an expert

 Air source heat pumps move heat

-The most important piece of information to begin with is that heat pumps move energy from one place to another (read all about how they work here) – in much the same way that a fridge keeps itself cold by taking heat from inside the fridge and releasing it outside.
+The most important piece of information is that heat pumps move energy from one place to another (read all about how they work here) – in much the same way that a fridge keeps itself cold by taking heat from inside the fridge and releasing it outside.
 Heat pumps work in the same way; they extract heat from the outside air and transfer it to the central heating for your home.

 Can I get an air-to-air heat pump?